Pride parade: First pride marches

+As the movement became more radical in the late 1960s, particularly after the Stonewall Uprising, they were called Gay Liberation or Gay Freedom marches which emphasized demands for full equality and liberation.

-On Saturday, June 27, 1970, Chicago Gay Liberation organized a march from Washington Square Park ("Bughouse Square") to the Water Tower at the intersection of Michigan and Chicago avenues, which was the route originally planned, and then many of the participants spontaneously marched on to the Civic Center (now Richard J. Daley) Plaza.
+On Saturday, June 27, 1970, the Chicago Gay Liberation organized a march from Washington Square Park ("Bughouse Square") to the Water Tower at the intersection of Michigan and Chicago avenues, which was the route originally planned, and then many of the participants spontaneously marched on to the Civic Center (now Richard J. Daley) Plaza.
 The date was chosen because the Stonewall events began on the last Saturday of June and because organizers wanted to reach the maximum number of Michigan Avenue shoppers.
-Subsequent Chicago parades have been held on the last Sunday of June, coinciding with the date of many similar parades elsewhere.

 The West Coast of the United States saw a march in San Francisco on June 27, 1970, and 'Gay-in' on June 28, 1970 and a march in Los Angeles on June 28, 1970.
 In Los Angeles, Morris Kight (Gay Liberation Front LA founder), Reverend Troy Perry (Universal Fellowship of Metropolitan Community Churches founder) and Reverend Bob Humphries (United States Mission founder) gathered to plan a commemoration.
 They settled on a parade down Hollywood Boulevard.
 But securing a permit from the city was no easy task.
 They named their organization Christopher Street West, "as ambiguous as we could be."
 But Rev. Perry recalled the Los Angeles Police Chief Edward M. Davis telling him, "As far as I'm concerned, granting a permit to a group of homosexuals to parade down Hollywood Boulevard would be the same as giving a permit to a group of thieves and robbers."
 Grudgingly, the Police Commission granted the permit, though there were fees exceeding $1.5 million.
 After the American Civil Liberties Union stepped in, the commission dropped all its requirements but a $1,500 fee for police service.
 That, too, was dismissed when the California Superior Court ordered the police to provide protection as they would for any other group.
 The eleventh-hour California Supreme Court decision ordered the police commissioner to issue a parade permit citing the "constitutional guarantee of freedom of expression."
 From the beginning, L.A. parade organizers and participants knew there were risks of violence.
 Kight received death threats right up to the morning of the parade.
 Unlike later editions, the first gay parade was very quiet.
 The marchers convened on Mccadden Place in Hollywood, marched north and turned east onto Hollywood Boulevard.
 The Advocate reported "Over 1,000 homosexuals and their friends staged, not just a protest march, but a full-blown parade down world-famous Hollywood Boulevard."